rhythm-gaming/rgc/docs/spec.md

-# RGC chart file format
+# RGC specification

+This is the specification for the RGC ("rhythm game chart") file format.

-Current version: `0.2.0-alpha-1`
+Current version: `0.2.0-beta`

 ## Introduction

-The RGC ("rhythm game chart") file format is a JSON-based chart format for rhythm games.
-The RGC format aims to be able to represent charts from many different rhythm games.
+The RGC format is a flexible JSON-based chart format for rhythm games.

 The RGC format is inspired by [m4saka's KSON format](https://github.com/kshootmania/ksm-chart-format/blob/master/kson_format.md) for Sound Voltex charts and [the bmson format](https://bmson-spec.readthedocs.io/en/master/doc/index.html).
 The RGC format aims to be easily convertible to and from either formats.

 ### Goals

-- Able to support as many rhythm games as possible.
+- Able to support various rhythm games.
-- Easily convertible to/from as many rhythm game chart formats as possible.
+- Easily convertible to/from various rhythm game chart formats.
 - Enables quick prototyping of new rhythm games.

 ### Non-goals